 Porsche Macan reliability

-The Macan didn't feature in our Driver Power 2020 owner satisfaction survey, but the company has an excellent reputation for building solid cars.
-The Macan’s interior feels well built and the buttons are well damped and nice to use.
+The Macan didn't feature in our Driver Power 2021 owner satisfaction survey, but Porsche proved itself emphatically, coming top of the manufacturers poll.
+Owners raved about the build quality of its models, and even servicing was ranked 12th out of 29 brands - far from the stereotype of being a rip-off.
+The Macan’s interior feels well built and the controls feel precise and satisfying to use.
 The car also uses many VW Group parts shared with other models, so there should be no nasty surprises in store for owners.

 The Macan is the first Porsche to have been crash-tested by Euro NCAP – an indication of the high volume of sales expected for this model (Porsche sold more Macans in 2018 than the Porsche 911, Porsche Boxster and Porsche Cayman combined).
 It achieved the maximum five-star overall rating, plus scores of 88% for adult occupant protection, 87% for child occupant protection, 60% for pedestrian protection and 66% for safety assistance – pretty impressive across the board.

 As standard, the car comes with electronic stability control and numerous airbags.
 You can also choose to fit additional safety features, such as lane-keeping assistance (which gently keeps the car in lane) and a blind-spot warning system.
 Other useful equipment includes active cruise control (which can match the speed of the car in front) and a road-sign recognition system that can display roadside information on the dashboard.